pydanny/pydanny.github.com/posts/2012-07-16-july-la-open-source-recap.rst

 * An 8 year old attendee wrote his first 4 PHP programs!
 * sym_kat_ is invited to speak at the next London Perl Workshop.
-* Someone who started programming at the LPTHW_ class taught by Zed Shaw himself at `Cartwheel Web`_ HQ in 2011 now works at `Space X`_.
 *  Someone employed at SpaceX took Zed Shaw's LPTHW_ class taught by the man himself at `Cartwheel Web`_ HQ in 2011 got himself moved from the C# to the Python team.
 Go open source!

 .. _LPTHW: http://learnpythonthehardway.org/